Options

 To create the mask you need to pass in a reference to a renderable Game Object.
 A renderable Game Object is one that uses a texture to render with, such as an Image, Sprite, Render Texture or BitmapText.

 If you do not provide a renderable object, and this Game Object has a texture, it will use itself as the object.
-This means you can call this method to create a Bitmap Mask from any renderable Game Object.
+This means you can call this method to create a Bitmap Mask from any renderable texture-based Game Object.

 Parameters

-• Optional renderable: GameObject
+• Optional maskObject: GameObject | DynamicTexture

 Returns BitmapMask